bibhusita-git/Https-based-client-server-model/README.md

 ### Server (Server-Side)

-The server component, built with Node.js and Express, receives blocklist data from the browser extension and stores it in a JSON file.
+The https server, built with Node.js and Express, receives blocklist data from the browser extension and stores it in a JSON file.
 It provides an API endpoint for the client to update the blocklist, ensuring consistency across different browser instances.

 ## Installation and Usage